 Consider Pets when Planning Outings

 Most people want to see some sights while out exploring in their RV.
-This is totally possible, even if you take a pet with you.
+This is totally possible, even if you take a pet with you like going to National Parks.
 That said, you will need to take your dog into consideration when planning your outings.

 Some attractions might allow you to take Fido along.
 That said, there are also many attractions that won’t allow dogs such as visiting National Parks.
 Since leaving a dog in the car all day is never a good idea, you will have to leave your pup at the camper when you head out to visit these places.